DOAJ/doaj/portality/migrate/p1p2/README.md

 12. journalrestructure.py - data model restructuring on journal objects: remove author_pays/author_pays_url and DOAJ subject classifications
 13. suggestionrestructure.py - data model restructuring on suggestion objects: remove author_pays/author_pays_url
+14. loadlcc.py - load the LCC subject codes into the index.

-n.
-Run journal info again ...
+15. Run journal info again ...

 The following files are scripts generated in the development of the migrate scripts and should NOT be run as part of the migration: